-The number of shares of common stock to be outstanding following this offering is based on as of , 2021 after giving effect to the Reorganization Transactions and excludes:
+The number of shares of common stock to be outstanding following this offering is based on shares of common stock outstanding as of , 2021 after giving effect to the Reorganization Transactions and excludes:

-- million shares of common stock reserved for future issuance under our 2021 Omnibus Incentive Plan (the "2021 Plan"), which will be adopted in connection with this offering. - million shares of common stock reserved for future issuance under our Employee Stock Purchase Plan ("ESPP"), which will be adopted in connection with this offering. - Any shares of common stock issuable upon settlement of Pride Aggregator's outstanding Long Term Incentive Plan units ("LTIP Units").
-As of , 2021, shares of common stock would be issuable upon such settlement, based on an assumed initial public offering price of \$ , which is the midpoint of the estimated public offering price range set forth on the cover of this prospectus, and a \$1.00 increase or decrease in the assumed initial public offering price would increase or decrease the total shares of common stock issuable upon such settlement by approximately .
+- million shares of common stock reserved for future issuance under our 2021 Omnibus Incentive Plan (the "2021 Plan"), which will be adopted in connection with this offering. - Any shares of common stock issuable upon settlement of Pride Aggregator's outstanding Long Term Incentive Plan units ("LTIP Units").
+As of , 2021, shares of common stock would be issuable upon such settlement, based on an assumed initial public offering price of \$, which is the midpoint of the estimated public offering price range set forth on the cover of this prospectus.